-Moral Event Horizon: Rourke crosses it and keeps on going when he punches the physically weak elderly King of Atlantis so hard it causes internal bleeding.
-Dr. Sweet drops out without hesitation and while the other main crew members don't, Audrey and Vinny at least are shown to be disconcerted and repulsed.
+Moral Event Horizon: Rourke crosses it and keeps on going when he punches the elderly King of Atlantis so hard it causes internal bleeding, eventually leading to his death.
+Dr. Sweet drops out without hesitation when he sees this happen and while the other main crew members don't, Audrey and Vinny at least are shown to be disconcerted and repulsed.

 Theiss Titillation Theory: Kida's Atlantean clothing bares much skin.
 Okay, so that's an Atlantean thing.
 Helga, on the other hand, wears some things with straps.
 Often, there is only one firmly on a shoulder at at time...